saebekassebil/teoria/README.md

 #### Note#interval(interval)
  - A sugar function for calling teoria.interval(note, interval);

-Returns a new note based on the passed interval.

 Look at the documentation for `teoria.interval`

 #### Note#transpose(interval)
  - Like the `#interval` method, but changes `this` note, instead of returning a new